ManiNetEasyLight/MNEL-Project-Unleashed/README.md

 #### 🚧 Technical Challenges & Current Status

-Unfortunately, due to the **incomplete nature of the OpenOrbis PS4 SDK**, the project may be **delayed for several weeks or an indefinite period**.
+Unfortunately, due to the **incomplete nature of the OpenOrbis PS4 SDK**, the project may **be delayed for several weeks or an indefinite period**.
 Instead of focusing on building the final PKG, I am currently **researching solutions to resolve the compilation errors** that have blocked further progress.

 At this moment, **there is no complete or professional SDK available** for porting this game to PS4.
-However, **if such an SDK exists, please share the website link or download link** so I can download and use it!
+However, **if such an SDK exists, please share the website link or download link** — or send it via email to **mani.sonia.rose.blue@gmail.com** — so I can download and use it!

 Since I haven't been able to find a suitable SDK, I am currently **exploring alternative solutions** such as using **Docker Desktop, Docker images, and WSL** to find a working build environment.